 The client faced an allegation of aggravated burglary; a superficially strong case came apart after cross-examination of the complainant revealed there was more to the case than it had appeared, and the defendant was acquitted.

 In an unusual case Stephen's client was accused of being the getaway driver in a robbery of a dominatrices' chamber; he was acquitted of all charges.

 R v L

 Stephen was led in a murder trial, involving an alleged drugs related murder and cover up by a group of vulnerable young people.
-The defendant accepted stabbing the deceased, but the client was nevertheless found not guilty of murder, and instead convicted of manslaughter and perverting the course of justice.
+The defendant accepted stabbing the deceased, but the client was nevertheless not found guilty of murder, but was convicted of manslaughter and perverting the course of justice.

 R v P

 Stephen was led in a trial involving allegations of a conspiracy to commit a series of bank and post office robberies, some with a firearm.
 The trial lasted two months at the central criminal court and involved competing experts dealing with a complex web of cell site, CCTV and communication data.
 Mixed verdicts were returned, but with the defendant being acquitted of the more serious counts involving firearms.

 Stephen was led on a multi-handed kidnap, false imprisonment and blackmail case which received national press attention.

 The client had pleaded guilty to involvement in a large-scale conspiracy to supply cannabis from two specially equipped cannabis shops in the East End.
 Stephen was responsible for the successful appeal against sentence for his client, which meant that the client was released within a week of the appeal.

 R v W